Hi-Point Dog Food gets the Advisor’s lowest-tier rating of 1 star.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 First, animal digest is a chemically hydrolyzed mixture of animal by-products that is typically sprayed onto the surface of a dry kibble to improve its taste.

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

 Hi-Point Dog Food

 The Bottom Line

-Judging by its ingredients alone, Hi-Point Dog Food looks to be a below-average kibble.
+Judging by its ingredients alone, Hi-Point Dog Food looks like a below average dry product.